 Everyone processes the effects of change at a different rate.
 The emotional effects of change can temporarily reduce our ability to process information by up to 80%.
 So, it’s important to take your time when confronting ideas conflicting with your current paradigm.
 Be gentle with yourself.
 Be gentle with others too.
 The change may be a small one but if you have a lot of emotions attached, it’s huge for you.
 Ask questions.
 Repetition is one of the keys to understanding change and the issues with it.
 Ask yourself “why am I feeling this?”

 As you can see the transformative process can be challenging, but the rewards are worth it.
-We are drawn to the spiritual because of a common desire for spiritual exploration.
+It draws us to the spiritual because it is our nature to explore.
 If you find yourself slipping into physical or emotional distress, take a timeout.
-Talk with people so that they understand you are having issues with “change” not necessarily with the people, the processes or the organization.
+Talk with people so that they understand you are having issues with the effects of the change.
+It has nothing to do with physical change, the people, the processes, or the organization.

 Interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey.
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
 This helps others learn the knowledge for developing their own path.